cs4404-mission1/writeup/README.md

 ### Mitigating V-NET-02: Unprotected VLAN trunk ports

 The VLAN between the API and key server is enabled on all VM virtual trunk ports, which allows an attacker to hop into the VLAN, therefore defeating any security that would be afforded by these ts being in an isolated network.
 We recommend using a managed virtual switch such as openvswitch with a secure trunk policy preventing 802.1Q tagged frames from being forwarded to any host except when originating from the key server or API.

+## Conclusion

+The impact of attacks demonstrated lead to the effective compromise of election results.
+The 6 vulnerabilities identified each build on each other and if any were to be patched, the exploit would be unsuccessful.

 ## Appendix